Veterinarian

 In A Nutshell

-I examine sick animals to diagnose diseases and health problems.
+I examine animals to diagnose diseases and health issues across farms, ranches, and other animal care settings.

 Swipe